EmanuelAfessa/EmanuelAfessa/README.md

 </a>

 ## About me
-I am a data scientist working on ethical and social projects  with Artificial Intelligence.Discover my articles and projects
+I am a data scientist working on ethical and social projects  with Artificial Intelligence.
+Discover my articles and projects

 ## ⚡ My main data science projects
 I list below some of my contributions to github.
 These repositories are pinned and easily accessible :